 Setting up a cybersecurity lab

-This exercise will guide you through setting up a fully functional cybersecurity virtual lab using exclusively open source technologies.
+This guide will walk you through setting up a fully functional cybersecurity virtual lab using exclusively open source technologies

-Design the lab - choose a design pipeline
+Design the cybersecurity lab (choose a design pipeline)

 Build the lab